 - service fees paid for logging and transportation of timber are the expenses related to the sale of timber.

-Attention!
 Both the acquisition costs and the transfer costs must be certified.

 It is not possible to deduct from gains the general expenditures related to asset managing (e.g. the expenses on maintaining the transferable apartment – payments for redecoration: changing wallpapers, painting, etc., administrative expenditures, utility costs, bills for electricity, etc.).

-A person has acquired an apartment for 25 000 euros (the acquisition cost) and in 2015 the person sold the apartment for 40 000 euros (the sales price).
-The apartment was not used as a permanent or principal residence.
+A person has acquired an apartment for 25 000 euros (the acquisition cost) and the person sold the apartment for 40 000 euros (the sales price).
+The apartment was not used as a residence.
 The expenses directly related to the sale (asset assessment, expenses related to the sales contract, etc.) were about 2000 euros and this amount may be deducted from the income.
 However, the maintenance expenses made before sale of an apartment in the total amount of 500 euros are not subject to deduction, irrespective of the fact that there are documents to certify the expenses made.

 Gain from the sale of an apartment subject to income tax is calculated as follows: